 An overview of the California Consumer Privacy Act (CCPA)

 The design of the California Consumer Privacy Act (CCPA) provides California residents with increased control over their personal data.
 Fundamentally, it enables consumers to be aware of their data, and how it is gathered, stored and processed.

 Moreover, it grants a consumer a right to request for the deletion of his or her data and also a right to opt-out from having their information sold.

-It requires non-compliant companies to comply with its requirements and facilitate their users with data requests, update their privacy policies.
-Lastly, it wants companies to make sure that the vendors also comply with the requirements.
+It requires non-compliant companies to comply with its requirements and facilitate their users with data requests and update their privacy policies.
+Lastly, it requires companies to ensure that the vendors also comply with the requirements.

-Many changes were suggested to the original version of the CCPA by various groups.
-A few imperative proposals that can impact financial institutions incorporate the following assembly bills.
+Many changes were suggested in the original version of the CCPA by various groups.
+A few impactful proposals are as follows:

 This bill excludes personal information collected from job applicants, employees, business owners, directors, officers, medical staff or contractors from the CCPA consumer rights (such as access, deletion, and opt-out).

 Although, the Senate Committee denied the suggested exemptions from the CCPA notice and data breach liability provisions.
 It indicates that employers have to provide a privacy notice when collecting employee personal information.